-ABOUT THE INTERNATIONAL TOURISM FILM AND VIDEO FESTIVAL AFRICA
+ABOUT THE INTERNATIONAL TOURISM FILM FESTIVAL AFRICA

 The STPP in collaboration with the International Committee of Tourism Film Festivals (CIFFT) will bring the unique film festival to Africa and partnered with the ART&TUR Portuguese International Tourism Film festival.
 Film festivals are a growing international phenomenon that provides critical market access to outlying tourism destinations while at the same time providing tourism revenue for towns where the festivals are hosted.
 Due to their level of exposure, film festivals are becoming an indispensible tool for exposing attractive (but previously unknown) destinations to a broad spectrum of tourists, including film producers .
 Film festivals create critical links between tourists and the communities they visit, providing future tourism development opportunities within those communities.

 In 2016/17, the film industry contributed R5.5 billion to the South African GDP, and created 21 656 jobs (ref.
 Economic impact of the South African Film Industry report – National Film and Video Foundation).
 The commercial filming industry contributes R1.5 billion to the GDP.
 During periods of filming, the film industry uses many tourism facilities including restaurants, transport and accommodation over extended periods.
 The film itself becomes a catalyst for tourism to the areas where the film was produced.